tylerjackoliver/Fortran-Asteroid-Retrieval-Toolkit/optimiser/MIDACO_MPI/README.md

 end module problem_parameters
 ```

+I _strongly_ recommend using dedicated computing facilities to solve the optimisation problem.
+By default, the guesses will be initialised to random throughout the domain but MIDACO converges very quickly.
+10 minutes was found to be optimal in this case, on 60 workers.

 ### Tested compilers and platforms

 MacOS, gfortran-8, gcc-8, ifort, intel-mpi, OpenMPI, MPICH, Python 3.6.
 Ubuntu, gfortran-7, gcc-7, ifort, intel-mpi, OpenMPI, MPICH, Python 3.4.
 Red Hat, gfortran-7, gcc-7, ifort, intel-mpi, OpenMPI, MPICH, Python 3.4.